inttter/mdbadges-cli/CONTRIBUTING.md

 Thank you for considering making a contribution to this project!
 Take a moment to read through the guidelines below before making your contribution.

-> [!IMPORTANT]
-> You must have Node.js 18 or higher installed before contributing.

 # Installing locally

 Firstly, you will need to have a local copy of the repository.